 Looking for a well-proportioned house in a small and close-knit community?
-Call us now to book your viewing on this excellent family home with garage, parking and gardens and which has been tastefully modernised and improved by the current owners!
+Call us now to book your viewing on this excellent family home with South facing garden which has been tastefully modernised and improved by the current owners!

 A lovely three bedroom terraced home in the centre of the popular and pleasant village of Llangammarch Wells.
 The property has undergone an extensive program of refurbishment in 2020 and now offers sizeable, modern accommodation with private low maintenance rear gardens.
 The internal accommodation briefly comprises a reception room, brand new kitchen/diner, downstairs bathroom and three good-sized bedrooms on the first floor.
 On street parking is unrestricted outside the property, and this lovely home is available immediately.

 PLEASE NOTE: ALL OUR LETTINGS ARE NO SMOKING AND NO PETS.
 ALL TENANTS ARE REQUIRED TO COMPLETE AN APPLICATION FORM PROVIDING REFERENCES.
 WE WILL ALSO REQUIRE INFORMATION TO CARRY OUT A CREDIT CHECK WHICH IS PROVIDED BY A THIRD PARTY.